parekh-sanket/notification_producer/README.md

 Open the development.json file and provide the required configurations.

 2. Start Docker
-Once the configuration is complete, you can start the Docker container.
+Once the configuration is complete, you can start the Docker container with --network="host"

 3. Usage
 Ensure the prerequisite services (Kafka, MongoDB) are running on your local machine.